Beveridge, California: Present-day

-Beveridge gold mining camp, which existed between the 1880s and the 1910s, and had a post office from 1881 to 1882, was within Beveridge Canyon at the eastern side of the Inyo Mountains.
-Now considered a ghost town, the nearest settlement is Lone Pine in Owens Valley, 11 mi southwest on Route 395.
+Beveridge is now considered a ghost town, the nearest settlement being Lone Pine in Owens Valley, 11 mi southwest on Route 395.
 The Saline Valley is 4 mi to the east.
 There are remnants of cabins, mining equipment, and rock-built structures.

-Access is from the west along the Beverage Canyon Trail, suitable only for hiking.
+The town can only be accessed via a strenuous hike from the west along the Beverige Canyon Trail.
 The mine is listed in the U.S. Geological Survey Mineral Resources Data System (MRDS) as "Beveridge Canyon Mn No. 12".